Good to see you again! It is the blog How Unique Japan.

 On 5th May, some parents put Irises in the bath.
 It says Syoubu (iris) yu (hot bath).
 Why do they put the plants?

-Additionally, the essential oil from perfume can give a positive affection.
-When we take the Syoubu-yu, we can promote blood circulation, moisturizing, and relaxation.
+Additionally, the essential oil from perfume can have a positive effect.
+When we take the Syoubu-yu, we can obtain good blood circulation, moisturized skin, and a relaxing aroma.

-It can make us realize that traditional habits and ideas are worth brushing up on.
+It can help us recognize that traditional habits and ideas are sometimes valuable.

 To close